-Annual Notice of Change (ANOC)
+Annual Notice of Changes (ANOC)

-This notice is sent each September by Medicare plans to their members notifying them of any changes in their coverage, costs or service in the coming plan year.
+This notice is sent each September by Medicare Advantage plans to their members notifying them of any changes in their coverage, costs or service in the coming plan year.

 Coinsurance is a percentage of your medical and drug costs that you may be required to pay as your share of costs for medical services or supplies (for example, 20% of the cost of a prescription drug).

 This is a specific dollar amount that you may be required to pay as your share of the cost for medical services or supplies (for example, a $10 copay for a doctor visit).